Millennium Times Square New York: History

 The Hudson Theatre opened in 1903.
 It was originally operated by Henry B. Harris, and then his widow Renee Harris, until the Great Depression.
-It then served as a network radio studio for CBS from 1934 to 1937 and as a NBC television studio from 1949 to 1960.
+It then served as a network radio studio for CBS from 1934 to 1937 and as an NBC television studio from 1949 to 1960.
 The Hudson operated intermittently as a Broadway theater until the 1960s and subsequently served as a porn theater, a nightclub called the Savoy, and a movie theater.
 As early as the mid-1970s, U.S. Steel was attempting to redevelop the surrounding city block.

 Development

 Site clearing

 Harry Macklowe acquired several properties on the block in the mid-1980s, including the Hudson Theatre in May 1984.
 He wanted to develop a 600,000 ft2 tower on the site.
 The development of the lot started with a highly controversial demolition.
 Macklowe paid Mitran Associates $380,000 to demolish four structures at 143–149 West 44th Street during the night of January 7, 1985; at the time, Sol Goldman was selling him the buildings, but the sale had not yet been finalized.
 The demolition was carried out without either obtaining the necessary permits or disconnecting the utility lines.
-The demolition had been motivated by a desire to avoid a pending moratorium that would have prevented the demolition or conversion of SROs across the city for 18 months, which would take effect on January 9.
+Macklowe had been motivated by a desire to avoid a pending moratorium that would have prevented the demolition or conversion of SROs across the city for 18 months, which would take effect on January 9.
 Macklowe had told John Tassi to tell Eddie Garofalo, who headed Mitran, that the buildings were being demolished on Goldman's behalf.
 This would subsequently lead to perjury charges in association with the demolition.